What Is Trend Analysis?

 You don't need perfect data or sophisticated tools to begin.
 You need curiosity, discipline, and a commitment to making decisions based on evidence rather than assumptions.

-But here's the reality: If you're managing multiple locations, complex operations, or fast-moving markets, manual analysis won't scale.
+But here's the reality: if you're managing multiple locations, complex operations, or fast-moving markets, manual analysis won't scale.
 You'll identify some trends, miss others, and always be playing catch-up.

 The organizations that master market trend analysis don't just survive market changes—they anticipate and capitalize on them.
 They spot opportunities before competitors.
 They identify challenges while there's still time to respond strategically.
 They make confident decisions backed by data rather than guesswork.

-The question isn't whether trends are affecting your business—they absolutely are, right now.
+The question isn't whether trends are affecting your business.
+They absolutely are, right now.
 The question is whether you'll identify them early enough to act, or discover them too late to matter.

 Conclusion